jimyoshida/self-taught-devops/cls2/Timeline.md

 ### 2010s

+On February 1, 2010, Windows Azure Platform commercially available.

 Vagrant is an open-source software product for building and maintaining portable virtual software development environments; e.g., for VirtualBox, KVM, Hyper-V, Docker containers, VMware, and AWS.
 Vagrant was first started as a personal side-project by Mitchell Hashimoto in January 2010.
 The first version of Vagrant was released in March 2010.

-On February 1, 2010, Windows Azure Platform commercially available.

 systemd is a software suite that provides an array of system components for Linux operating systems.
 Its main aim is to unify service configuration and behavior across Linux distributions.
 Lennart Poettering and Kay Sievers, the software engineers working for Red Hat who initially developed systemd, started a project to replace Linux's conventional System V init in 2010.
 Initial release: 30 March 2010

+Google Cloud Storage is an online file storage web service for storing and accessing data on Google Cloud Platform infrastructure.
+Launched: May 19, 2010

 Jenkins is an open source automation server.
 It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
 The Jenkins project was originally named Hudson, and was renamed in 2011 after a dispute with Oracle.